What are Leaderboards?

 Perpetual leaderboards never reset.
 Once started they continually track and rank users progress over time forever, or until the configured end date.Repeating Leaderboards

 Repeating leaderboards can be configured to reset after any arbitrary number of days, months or years.
 In Trophy each instance of a repeating leaderboard is called a ‘run’.
-For example, a monthly leaderboard would have 12 runs in a year, but a daily leaderboard would haven
+For example, a monthly leaderboard would have 12 runs in a year, but a daily leaderboard would haven runs in a month where n is the number of days in a given month.

 Repeating leaderboards reset all ranks at the start of each run giving new users an equal chance to compete with existing users.